 When it’s time to choose Medicare healthcare or prescription drug plans, you might be wishing for some expert advice.

-Fortunately, state-run counseling programs are available so you can get help with Medicare questions for free.
+Fortunately, state-run counseling programs are available so you can get one-on-one help with Medicare questions for free.

 These government programs are generally called SHIP, which stands for State Health Insurance and Assistance Programs.

 Anyone can call a SHIP counselor for Medicare advice – even if they’re not currently enrolled.

 Speaking with a SHIP counselor is especially helpful during the annual Medicare Open Enrollment period from October 15th to December 7th.

 We explain why getting expert advice before choosing a Medicare plan can save time and money and how to find your local SHIP office.